AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 3. `=>` is the lambda operator and expects some kind of expression to follow.
 4. `"Hello World"` is a string literal and also the function's return value, which means that the hello_world function returns the string type.

 Every function is parameterless, so invoking a function is as easy as calling it directly. `hello_world` would print `"Hello World"` in an interpreter.
 Also you may have observed that there was no function ending symbol, BML does not need to make use of line endings or semi colons.
-So new lines are not significant and any formatting is provided for readability sake.
+So new lines are not significant and any formatting is provided for readability.

 ## 2 Function Names
 In the hello world example, our function was named `hello_world`.
 BML supports custom named functions which can be recalled later when composing other functions.
 BML also has a host of reserved function keywords, which are used to communicate product information.
-I won't list all the reserved keywords, they can be found the specification document, however if you wanted to communicate an interest rate table from a product sheet you would simply define a function for interest rate like so
+Reserved keywords can be found in the specification document.
+If you wanted to communicate an interest rate table from a product sheet you would simply define a function for interest rate like so

     `fun InterestRate => ...`

 ## 3 Tables
 ### 3.1 Introduction
 Tables are the fundamental building block of BML.
-Tables are a language construct which are meant to merge switch expressions with tables traditionally found in a banking product sheet.
-The following code introduces a large chunk functionality.
+Tables are a language construct which are meant to merge switch statements found in most programming languages with tables traditionally found in a banking product sheet.
+The following code introduces a large chunk of functionality.

 ```
 fun LoanAmount =>